-The ATmega8535 contains 8K bytes On-chip In-System Reprogrammable Flash memory for program storage.
+The ATmega8515 contains 8K bytes On-chip In-System Reprogrammable Flash memory for program storage.
 Since all AVR instructions are 16 or 32 bits wide, the Flash is organized as 4K x 16.
 For software security, the Flash Program memory space is divided into two sections, Boot Program section and Application Program section.

 The Flash memory has an endurance of at least 10,000 write/erase cycles.
-The ATmega8535 Program Counter (PC) is 12 bits wide, thus addressing the 4K program memory locations.
-The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 224.
-"Memory Programming" on page 237 contains a detailed description on Flash Programming in SPI or Parallel Programming mode.
+The ATmega8515 Program Counter (PC) is 12 bits wide, thus addressing the 4K Program memory locations.
+The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 166.
+"Memory Programming" on page 179 contains a detailed description on Flash data serial downloading using the SPI pins.

-Constant tables can be allocated within the entire program memory address space (see the LPM - Load Program Memory instruction description).
+Constant tables can be allocated within the entire Program memory address space, see the LPM - Load Program memory instruction description.